veno501/games-engines-2-ca/README.md

 # games-engines-2-ca

 For my assignment I decided to recreate a scene from Ender's Game (2013).
 Not the oldest Sci-Fi film, but it's got amazing looking space ships and drones that even show a flocking behaviour in the film itself.
-It's about space battle strategy, so it's a good fit for an AI demo (Star Wars has great ships from their Clone Wars era too, but it's been overdone..)
+It's about space battle strategy, so it's a good fit for an AI demo (Star Wars has great ships from their Clone Wars era too, but you mention it's been overdone)

 Some shots from the film:
 ![image](https://user-images.githubusercontent.com/21022646/109868003-7026d180-7c67-11eb-8919-4c284f13388e.png)